moostoopha/ansible-tf-aws/README.md

 >This code will Create VPC in frankfurt Region and subnet in three availability zone.

+> Please set your key name in the variables.tf file

 ### Setup Instructions

 >clone the repository